phoenix-rtos/phoenix-rtos-doc/libc/functions/b/bind.part-impl.md

 [`EOPNOTSUPP`] - the socket type of the specified socket does not support binding to an address.

-[`EACCES`] - the specified address is protected and the current user does not have permission to bind to it.
+[`EACCES`] - the specified address is protected, and the current user does not have permission to bind to it.

 [`EINVAL`] - the `address_len` argument is not a valid length for the address family.

 [`EISCONN`] - the socket is already connected.

-[`ELOOP`] - more than {`SYMLOOP_MAX`} symbolic links were encountered during resolution of the pathname in `address<`.
+[`ELOOP`] - more than {`SYMLOOP_MAX`} symbolic links were encountered during resolution of the path name in `address<`.

-[`ENAMETOOLONG`] - the length of a pathname exceeds {`PATH_MAX`}, or pathname resolution of a symbolic link produced an intermediate result with a length that exceeds {`PATH_MAX`}.
+[`ENAMETOOLONG`] - the length of a path name exceeds {`PATH_MAX`}, or path name resolution of a symbolic link produced an intermediate result with a length that exceeds {`PATH_MAX`}.

 If the address family of the socket is `AF_UNIX`, then `bind()` fails if:

 [`EACCES`] - a component of the path prefix denies search permission, or the requested name requires writing in a directory with a mode that denies write permission.

 [`EDESTADDRREQ`] or [`EISDIR`] - the `address` argument is a null pointer.

 [`EIO`] - an I/O error occurred.

-[`ELOOP`] - a loop exists in symbolic links encountered during resolution of the pathname in `address`.
+[`ELOOP`] - a loop exists in symbolic links encountered during resolution of the path name in `address`.

-[`ENAMETOOLONG`] - the length of a component of a pathname is longer than {`NAME_MAX`}.
+[`ENAMETOOLONG`] - the length of a component of a path name is longer than {`NAME_MAX`}.

-[`ENOENT`] - a component of the path prefix of the pathname in `address` does not name an existing file or the pathname is an empty string.
+[`ENOENT`] - a component of the path prefix of the path name in `address` does not name an existing file or the path name is an empty string.

-[`ENOENT`] or [`ENOTDIR`] - the pathname in `address` contains at least one non- / character and ends with one or more trailing / characters.
-If the pathname without the trailing / characters would name an existing file, an [`ENOENT`] error shall not occur.
+[`ENOENT`] or [`ENOTDIR`] - the path name in `address` contains at least one non- / character and ends with one or more trailing / characters.
+If the path name without the trailing / characters would name an existing file, a [`ENOENT`] error shall not occur.

-[`ENOTDIR`] - a component of the path prefix of the pathname in `address` names an existing file that is neither a directory nor a symbolic link to a directory, or the pathname in `address` contains at least one non- / character and ends with one or more trailing / characters and the last pathname component names an existing file that is neither a directory nor a symbolic link to a directory.
+[`ENOTDIR`] - a component of the path prefix of the path name in `address` names an existing file that is neither a directory nor a symbolic link to a directory, or the path name in `address` contains at least one non- / character and ends with one or more trailing / characters and the last path name component names an existing file that is neither a directory nor a symbolic link to a directory.

 [`EROFS`] - the name would reside on a read-only file system.